vmchale/coronavirus/README.md

 # coronavirus

-Coronavirus data, with facilities to manipulate data in J
+Coronavirus data analysis in J. For Illinois only at the moment.